zsd7200/zetsupointbot/README.md

 - Baton Pass limited to 1 Pokémon on a team
 - Not all 6 slots have to be used, but players have to use at least 3 Pokémon

 The bot will generate an MD5 checksum and log that to an external file ("md5s.txt", which will be created if it does not exist), which can then be validated in a public channel by typing "pok valid \[md5]".
-The point of this is to keep teams anonymous before the ZetsuPoint league event.
+The point of this is to keep teams anonymous before the ZetsuPoint™ league event, but still be able to verify that teams are legal.

 Requires [discord.js](https://www.npmjs.com/package/discord.js), [md5](https://www.npmjs.com/package/md5), and [create-if-not-exist](https://www.npmjs.com/package/create-if-not-exist) Node.js modules.